 The Externship / clinical experiences are an integral part of every program which enables students to work with patients/clients to apply the competencies and practices learned in the classroom.
 Students participating in externship and clinical experiences work under the supervision of a qualified professional as determined by the institution.
 Students are evaluated by supervisory personnel and evaluations are placed in the students' permanent records.
-Externship and clinical guidelines and requirements for each program may be obtained from the Careers Services Coordinator and the Education Department in the VN program.
+Externship/clinical guidelines and requirements for each program may be obtained from the Careers Services Coordinator for Allied-Health Programs and the Education Department for the Nursing programs.